Asante-Rashid/hw4-quiz/README.md

 has a begining page with a brief explination and a "Start" button

-The timer starts and you are presentec with a question
+The timer starts and you are presented with a question

 the next question will pop up